cycle-13/Guides/github-setup.md

 * id_rsa_a and id_rsa_b
 * work_rsa and personal_rsa

-To configure an individual repo to use a specific user / email address which overrides the global configuration.
+Configure an individual repo to use a specific user / email address which overrides the global configuration.
 From the root of the repo run
 ```
 git config user.name "Your Name Here"
 git config user.email your@email.com